Nahuel92/wiremock-micronaut/README.md

 }
 ```

-- `@EnableWireMock` adds test context customizer and enables `WireMockMicronautExtension`.
+- `@MicronautWireMockTest` is an enhanced `@MicronautTest` annotation with WireMock capabilities, which means you can
+  pass the same parameters as you would with `@MicronautTest`.
 - `@ConfigureWireMock` creates a `WireMockServer` and passes the `WireMockServer.baseUrl` to a Micronaut environment
-  property with a name given by a property.
+  property with a name given by a property
-- `@InjectWireMock` injects `WireMockServer` instances to your test.
+- `@InjectWireMock` injects `WireMockServer` instances to your test

+> [!NOTE]
-> **Note:** `WireMockServer` instances aren't added as beans to the Micronaut application context.
+> `WireMockServer` instances aren't added as beans to the Micronaut application context.
 Instead, instances
 > are kept in a separate store associated with the application context used by tests.

 ### Single Property Injection